Log Management and Analytics

 });

-The Analog class is not PSR-3 compatible, but Analog provides a compatible class called Logger that you can use if you want to keep a good level of abstraction.
-It simply implements the Psr\Log\LoggerInterface and calls the Analog class as shown above.
-For more information, see Analog’s documentation.
+The Analog class isn’t PSR-3 compatible, but Analog provides a compatible class called Logger you can use if you want to keep a good level of abstraction.
+It simply implements the Psr\Log\LoggerInterface and calls the Analog class, as shown above.
+For more information, see the Analog documentation.

 KLogger